alpeykov/qunit-tests-test-app/README.md

 CRUD Functionalities (#2 ALBUM FUNCTIONALITIES):

-- Test 2.1: Retrieves all available albums.
+- Test 2.1: Retrieves all available items.
-- Test 2.2: Creates a new album.
+- Test 2.2: Creates a new item.
-- Test 2.3: Edits an existing album.
+- Test 2.3: Edits an existing item.
-- Test 2.4: Deletes an album.
+- Test 2.4: Deletes an item.